169303 Applied development research II

 •Planning: self-organised preparation and planning of a mini-conference aimed at knowledge sharing and implementation, public relations, invitation of speakers;

-•Mini-Conference: implementation of the ‘Young Scientist Forum’ at BOKU Festsaal, provision of summaries, view points and cross-disciplinary observations; derivation of conclusions;
+•Implementing provision of summaries, viewpoints and cross-disciplinary observations; derivation of conclusions;

-•Reflection: consolidating lessons learned during the preparation and implementation of the Young Scientist Forum; discussion of policy relevant conclusions;
+•Reflection: consolidating lessons learned during the preparation and implementation of the public workshops; discussion of policy relevant conclusions;

 - Previous knowledge expected

-National and international students who pursue a doctoral degree, provided that their research is related to applied development issues; Master and bachelor students who are concerned about ‘research for development’ in Africa, Asia or Latin America.
+All national and international students, who are concerned about ‘research for development’ in Africa, Asia or Latin America.

 - Objective (expected results of study and acquired competences)

-# Define multi-stakeholder knowledge sharing mechanisms in research for development.
+• Define multi-stakeholder knowledge sharing UN SDGs (Agenda 2030) mechanisms in research for development.

 You can find more details like the schedule or information about exams on the course-page in BOKUonline.